A Detail of a Norse Boar's Head Carving from Maughold Churchyard on the Isle of Man (Image Credit: Fee and Zoller 2000)

 Your Final Research Project will be interdisciplinary in that you will have to engage a number of disciplines; one of these undoubtedly will be literature, but other disciplines are likely to be history, archaeology, religion, anthropology and law; economics and political science likewise offer possibilities.
 We will be discussing the possible research topics in the first few weeks of the term, and we will be reading a great deal of Norse history, literature, and mythology, as well as discussing the laws, the moral and ethical systems, and other social structures of the Vikings.
 Further, we will be contextualizing these broad themes by researching specific sites of archaeological, historical, and literary interest which form a part of our Medieval North Atlantic multimedia project.
 As you read and participate in class discussions, be thinking about how various disciplines intersect, and contemplate how your own academic and personal interests might help to provide an interdisciplinary perspective on this material.
 You might decide to look at the role of marriage in Norse domestic life, for example, relating historical observations concerning the strategic marriages of Jarls of Shetland and Orkney with a number of literary accounts such as the episode of Margaret in Orkneyinga Saga and the union of the god Njord and the giantess Skadi, and bringing all of this knowledge to bear on various homestead sites such as Jarlshof, or on the Broch of Mousa, where Margaret escaped after her elopement.
 Or you could trace the twin themes of vengeance and jurisprudence through a number of the sagas and the myths of the gods, comparing the literary record to the history of the period and to the Norse laws of compensation, linking them all to specific saga episodes such as those of Grettir, and noting the relevance of all of this information to a discussion of specific Assembly sites such as Thingvellir and Hegraness.
 Christian and pagan conflict is itself a topic which easily transcends disciplinary boundaries, especially in Viking Britain, and you might well ground such a discussion, for example, in such Norse myths as Ragnarok and Otter’s Ransom, images of both of which we may find carved upon Christian crosses on the Isle of Man.
 In any case, I think you get the picture.

-As a part of developing a Final Research Project, each student will be responsible for compiling a Project Site Report of 2500 or more words on a specific Project Site related to that student’s particular Final Research Project topic.
-Students are expected to make relevant mention of several specific pertinent saga episodes, as well as to cite a number of scholarly sources.
-The existing Icelandic site narratives should point you in the right direction.
-While not an abbreviated version of the Final Research Project, it is to be expected that the Project Site Report will be closely related to the Final Research Project, and might comprise as much as a third of that Final Research Project.
-The target audience for this work is an informed non-specialist, so the tone of the Project Site Report should be serious, but not overly scholarly: The point is to give a visitor to that particular Project Site an overview of the most important information available regarding that site, as well as to offer direction regarding further relevant reading in both research works and the saga record.
+Each student will be responsible for compiling a Project Site Report of 2500 or more words on a specific Project Site; optimally, some aspects of the chosen site will have some bearing upon that student’s particular Final Research Project topic.
+To this end, each student is expected to make relevant mention of several specific pertinent literary episodes in the Site Report, as well as to cite a number of scholarly sources.
+The existing Medieval North Atlantic site narratives should point you in the right direction, as should your required one-hour initial research consultation with the instructor.
+Please note that, in addition to the Site Report First Draft, each student is expected to provide a summary paragraph of 125-250 words, such as currently may be found on existing site pages.
+While not an abbreviated version of the Final Research Project, it is to be hoped that the Project Site Report will be closely related to the Final Research Project, and indeed might comprise as much as a third of that Final Research Project.
+The target audience for this work is an informed non-specialist, so the tone of the Project Site Report should be serious, but not overly scholarly: The point is to give a visitor to that particular Project Site an overview of the most important information available regarding that site, as well as to offer direction regarding further relevant reading in both research works and the literary record.
+To that end, each student will also compose a relevant quiz to assess a visitor’s command of the key points of the Site Report; this quiz will count towards the Final Site Report Grade.

 Our discussion of the public nature of this document brings up a crucial legal and ethical issue concerning copyrighted material.
 While copyright law regarding electronic resources is still open to interpretation, it is strict and becomes more so all the time.
 Academic users of such resources are accorded a certain amount of latitude, but only so long as they conform strictly to the tenets of academic fair use.
 For the purposes of this project we define “fair use” thusly: No borrowed copyright material will be used for profit, and all borrowed copyright material will be credited to the copyright source; finally, all copyright material is borrowed only to further scholarly and educational purposes.
 The ONLY static images, videos, and panoramas used on this project we have compiled ourselves, and we own the copyright to them.
 The Interactive Fiction software we have used, Inform, specifically grants us the right to create and to disseminate materials as we see fit; ONLY original Interactive Fiction personally created by the instructor and by the students enrolled in this course may be used as a part of this project, however.
 You may of course cite scholarly sources in your work in accordance with Modern Language Association guidelines and Gettysburg College's Honor Code; you may not, however, borrow static or moving images, panoramas, animation, sound bites, or any other non-textual materials, and you may only borrow textual materials in the form of properly credited scholarly citations.
 A breach of this policy could possibly result in legal action.
 Furthermore, any act of omission concerning the full acknowledgement of all sources of concepts or phrasing, or indeed any material borrowed without proper acknowledgement from any source (copyrighted or not) could very likely constitute a breach of the Honor Code.
 It is always safer to over-cite than to under-cite.
 Give others credit for their work.

 1) The Final Research Project, while not by any means the only graded component of the course, is the single most important piece of work.
-The Final Research Project is due on the Wednesday (Reading Day) of Finals Week: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as an email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on WEDNESDAY, December 12th, 2007.
+The Final Research Project is due on the Wednesday (Reading Day) of Finals Week: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday (Reading Day) of Finals Week.

 2) The Project Site Report is the main scholarly way in which the student may collaborate in the multimedia Medieval North Atlantic project, and promises to provide a permanent, public record of the student's research work in this course.
-The first draft of the Project Site Report is due during Week 7, on the Wednesday after the October Reading Days: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as an email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on WEDNESDAY, October 10th, 2007.
-The final draft of the Project Site Report is due during Week 14, on the Wednesday after Thanksgiving: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as an email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on WEDNESDAY, November 28th, 2007.
+The first draft of the Project Site Report is due during Week 7, on the Wednesday after the October Reading Days: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday after Reading Days.
+The final draft of the Project Site Report is due during Week 13, on the Wednesday after Thanksgiving: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .docx and .pdf email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday after Thanksgiving.

-3) The Interactive Fiction Project is the main creative way in which the student may collaborate in the multimedia Medieval North Atlantic project, and promises to provide a permanent, public record of the student's creative work in this course.
-The first draft of the Interactive Fiction Project is due during Week 12, on the Wednesday before Thanksgiving: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as an email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on WEDNESDAY, November 14th, 2007.
-The final draft of the Interactive Fiction Project is due during Week 15, on the last day of class: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as an email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on WEDNESDAY, December 5th, 2007.
+3) The Group Interactive Fiction Project is the main creative way in which students may collaborate in the multimedia Medieval North Atlantic project, and promises to provide a permanent, public record of each student's creative work in this course.
+The first draft of the Interactive Fiction Project is due during Week 12, on the Wednesday before Thanksgiving: ONE (1) Printed paper copy AND ONE (1) electronic version (sent as a .zblorb email attachment) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the Wednesday before Thanksgiving.
+The final draft of the Interactive Fiction Project is due during Week 14, on the last day of class: ONE (1) Printed paper copy AND TWO (2) electronic versions (sent as .zblorb and .gblorb [including pictures] email attachments) are due in the grubby paws (and crowded in-box) of the instructor NO LATER than 6:30 PM on the final Wednesday night of class.

 4) There will be a Final Exam in this course; it will be administered during finals week and will consist of three parts:

-The Final Research Project will be worth approximately 35% of the final course grade.
+The Final Research Project (including all the components thereof) will be worth approximately 35% of the final course grade.

-The Project Site Report first draft will be worth approximately 10% of the final course grade.
+The Project Site Report first draft (in addition to a summary paragraph of 125-250 words) will be worth approximately 10% of the final course grade.

-The Project Site Report final draft will be worth approximately 15% of the final course grade.
+The Project Site Report final draft (including an associated on-line quiz) will be worth approximately 15% of the final course grade.

 The Interactive Fiction Project first draft will be worth approximately 10% of the final course grade.

-The Interactive Fiction Project final draft will be worth approximately 10% of the final course grade.
+The Interactive Fiction Project final draft (including the images and the “Tips and Traps” paragraph) will be worth approximately 10% of the final course grade.

 The Final Exam will be worth approximately 10% of the final course grade.